 Kawah Ijen Volcano

-Visiting Kawah Ijen volcano is a great idea for a day trip from Bali.
+Kawah Ijen volcano is one of the best places to visit in Indonesia and a great idea for a day trip from Bali.
 It's famous for its electric blue flames visible during the night.
 Tourists start their trekking at midnight so that they can reach the top and see the sunrise.
 You can either book an from Bali or you can take a ferry to Java and from there book your trip to the Vulcano.
 (The latter will be much cheaper).

 If you want to take a ferry to Java: